kanboard/documentation/content/en/v1/user/settings.md

 }
 ```

-Custom css values for one category - this is an example for displaying
+Custom CSS values for one category (example for displaying the text):
-the text:

 ```css
 [class*="category-MyLabel"] {